zachhannum/the-word-of-iron/manuscript/chapter_4.md

 She looked up at the statue that stood over them.
 "You know, she supposedly founded this city to out-do her sister, Cennadra.
 The story goes that each of them attempted to one-up the other, until one day they both founded cities, claiming that theirs would outshine the other."

 "I don't think I've heard that one," Viggo said.
-"I'm also familiar with the twin sister story---that much is the same.
+"I'm also familiar with the twin sister story—that much is the same.
 The way I've heard it told, though, is that the cities were founded to maintain balance.
 Each sister, and by extension each city, needed one another.
 One could not have been established without the other."

 "A very Caeteran way of looking at it.
 You're not some religious fanatic, are you?"